 Do you have a hard time sitting still at night?
 Once the sun goes down, do you feel antsy and like you need to be doing something?
 You’re not alone.
 Millions of people feel this way, and there’s a good reason.
 Nighttime is when our brains get to work.
 So if you’re feeling antsy, here are things you can do to make the most of your night!

 As a general rule, if you can’t sit still at night, it may be due to a peripheral neuropathy disorder that affects the nerves in the legs.
 This causes uncomfortable sensations like tingling, prickling, or burning.
-The symptoms usually occur late afternoon or evening and make it impossible to sit or sleep.
+The symptoms usually occur late afternoon or evening, making it impossible to sit or sleep.

 How to Avoid Restlessness While Sitting

-If you have poor circulation, you might feel tired, have swollen limbs, or have varicose veins.
+You might feel tired, have swollen limbs, or have varicose veins if you have poor circulation.
 Now doctors say that sitting is the new smoking.
 But there are a few things you can do to improve your sitting comfort:

 Proper Seat Height